 TIP: I use the YNAB budgeting software, which is so helpful in tracking and allocating funds for every sort of expense in my budget.

 Food Budget Calculator

-If you want to try calculating what your food budget should be, you can try using this calculator from Iowa State, which is based on data from the USDA as a place to start.
-(It’s such a fun tool to play around with!)
+If you want to try calculating what your food budget should be based on the actual price of food, you can try using this calculator from Iowa State.
+It’s based on data from the USDA and is a really fascinating place to start.

 USDA Food Budget